 When seeing clients who have anxiety I blend in Cognitive Behavioural Therapy (CBT), by examining and challenging negative thoughts, and gaining new perspectives.
 I offer CBT exercises to deal with these debilitating thoughts and the ‘critical voice’ many of us have.

-Counselling sessions are 50 minutes.
-The first session is an assessment, when I take your details, you outline your situation and we set goals for the counselling.
+Counselling sessions are 50 minutes for an individual, 60 minutes for a couple attending fertility counselling.
 I work by a simple agreement which sets out our commitment to each other.
 We will formulate a counselling programme and discuss how many sessions you might need, working within your budget.

 Counselling is entirely confidential, other than if issues of harm arise from what you say.
 For more information see About.